 In the film residents welcome you into their homes, sharing stories that are intimate and surprising, human and heroic.
 Inside Hotel Iroquois explores the hotel’s present-day conditions and resident policies, as well as the architectural and social history of the neighborhood.

-Sign up to attend via Zoom on March 15, 2021 at 6pm in Pacific Time (US and Canada)
+Attend via Zoom on March 15, 2021 at 6pm in Pacific Time (US and Canada)

 The screening will be followed by a discussion with Skywatcher ensemble members Rachel Wallace and Regi Meadows, Skywatcher Co-artistic Director Daziè Grego-Sykes and Farah Hamade, the Artist in Residence at UCSF Libraries.